IEVS Applicant and Recipient Reports

 MESSAGE

-Several messages could print.
+Several messages could be printed.

 • See 40 Quarters detail report (this will display on the individual abstract sheets)

-• SSN/Name/DOB did not match SSA’s files so no match was made (Check the information on CalSAWS and resubmit)
+• SSN/Name/DOB did not match SSA’s files, so no match was made (Check the information on CalSAWS and resubmit)

-• SSN/Name/DOB does not match SSA’s files and there are earnings on file for this client
+• SSN/Name/DOB does not match SSA’s files, and there are earnings on file for this client

 The following information will appear on the detail page of the abstract: